The seventh number one of Bruno Mars’ career is familiarly Bruno with some interesting flourishes.

 2. An unexpected trappy flourish

-While there’s something about the song’s instrumentation and upbeat songwriting that feels old-fashioned, “That’s What I Like” is not a straight throwback to 80’s and 90’s funk-pop.
-Just listen to those trap hi-hats.
-You’d expect to hear them in a Mr Carmack’s trap anthem — not a funky pop tune.
-Mars smartly sprinkles the trap hats on only the 4th beat of every other bar to just enough to tickle the listener’s ears and bring a slightly different element into the mix.
+While there’s something about the song’s instrumentation and upbeat songwriting that feels old-fashioned, “That’s What I Like” is not a straight throwback to 80s and 90s funk-pop.
+Just listen to those trap hi-hats – you’d expect to hear them in a Mr Carmack trap anthem, not a funky pop tune.
+Mars smartly sprinkles the trap hats on only the 4th beat of every other bar, just enough to tickle the listener’s ears and bring a slightly different element into the mix.

 3. That bassline

-We’ve noticed a (welcome!) new trend in pop of super groovy bass lines, perhaps facilitated by the fact that popular BPM’s are slowing down.
-Think about the bass lines in The Weeknd’s “Can’t Feel My Face,” Katy Perry’s “Chained to the Rhythm” and Childish Gambino’s “Redbone.”
+We’ve noticed a (welcome) new trend in pop of super groovy bass lines, perhaps facilitated by the fact that BPMs for hit songs are slowing down.
+Think about the basslines in The Weeknd’s “Can’t Feel My Face,” Katy Perry’s “Chained to the Rhythm,” and Childish Gambino’s “Redbone.”
 They’re artfully crafted and breathe life and energy into a song.
 Similarly, the bassline in “That’s What I like” is perfectly written.
-The bass glides between bars, syncopating together with the drum pattern yet without taking attention away from the main vocals.
+The bass glides between bars, syncopating with the drum pattern without taking attention away from the main vocals.